gregwilton/spsave-watch/README.md

 The `checkin` property is set to false because I usually checkout the file first and leave them checked out while testing the changes.

+## Globs on Windows

+This application uses `chokidar@2` to watch the files and version 2 is more strict about how backslashes are handled.
+This can cause problems on Windows (particularly when using tab-completion when defining the path).

+To simplify usage on Windows, all `path` values are converted to use forward-slashes.
+This will cause problems if the glob actually needs to escape something.
+To disable this functionality, use the `--noNormalise` switch.